Resources

 • Girls Rock Camp Vancouver Fieldhouse – Year-round programming for girls and non-binary youth ages 8-17.
 We provide young women the opportunity to explore, access and create music with the guidance of positive mentors.

-• IndigenEYEZ Youth Camps – Similkameen Valley, BC: historically offers 7-day gatherings for Indigenous youth 18-30 who want to build their capacity as advocates and protectors for the lands and waters of their territories.
+• IndigenEYEZ Youth Camps – Similkameen Valley, BC: historically offered 7-day gatherings for Indigenous youth 18-30 who want to build their capacity as advocates and protectors for the lands and waters of their territories.

 • Salal and Cedar – Year-round inclusive spiritual gatherings including outdoor worships and contemplative walks in nature.